Louis F. Wadsworth

-Louis Fenn Wadsworth (May 6, 1825 – March 26, 1908) was an American baseball pioneer, who was a player and organizer with the New York Knickerbockers in the 1840s.
-“Baseball's man of mystery,” he is now credited by John Thorn, Official Baseball Historian of Major League Baseball, with developing the number of innings and players on each team (9 for each, instead of 7), as well as the field's diamond shape.
-Wadsworth also was baseball's first professional player.
+Louis Fenn Wadsworth (May 6, 1825 – March 26, 1908) was an American baseball pioneer.
+He was a player and organizer with the New York Knickerbockers in the 1840s.

+"Baseball's man of mystery," he is credited by John Thorn, Official Baseball Historian of Major League Baseball, with developing the number of innings and players on each team (nine each, instead of seven), as well as the field's diamond shape.
+Wadsworth was baseball's first professional player.